JStonham/notes/README.md

 # Polymorphism

-Polymorphism decouples a method's contract (method signature) from its implementation.
-(It tells you what to do but not how to do it).
+Polymorphism is the capability of a method to do different things based on the object that it is acting upon.
+It decouples a method's contract (method signature) from its implementation.
+(It stipulates what should be done, but allows for different implementations or calculations).

 If we think of the class Shape, it would be an abstract class as there are many shapes.
 We want to calculate the circumference of these shapes.
 The problem is that the circumference for different shapes is calculated in different ways.
 Rather than putting all of the different methods into the Shape class, we put a Constructor to say what we want, and force the problem of the method down into the sub classes.